Max Rameau is a Haitian born Pan-African theorist, campaign strategist, organizer and author.

 As important as the work of providing housing to families in need, one of Take Back the Land's central contributions to the movement is shifting the conversation from merely foreclosures and mortgage principle to community control over land, the human right to housing and employing the lense of race, gender and class.

 In 2008, Max authored the book Take Back the Land, recounting the experiences and political theory behind the Umoja Village.
 The book has been used in several colleges and universities.

-Max travels the country facilitating workshops, engaging in campaign strategy sessions and developing models for community control over land and the human right to housing.
+Max is an organizer with Pan-African Community Action and travels the country facilitating workshops, engaging in campaign strategy sessions and developing models for community control over land and the human right to housing.

 Max Rameau continues to develop movement theory and is currently working on a book on Community Control Over Police.